DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: METHODOLOGY

 \subsubsection{Goal Decomposition}

-To improve the computational efficiency and reduce the complexity of the planning problem, the long-term goal defined in the problem file will be decomposed into a sequence of sub-goals.
-The prompt has the same structure.
-The example consists of a long-term goal description and a target set of decomposed sub-goals, both formulated in PDDL.
-The instruction requests to decompose the long-term goal with the previously generated problem file.
-An overview of the prompt is shown as follows:
+To improve the computational efficiency and reduce the complexity of the planning problem, the long-term goal defined in the problem file can be decomposed with LLMs using the following prompt:

 Taking action knowledge into account in goal decomposition is essential.
 For instance, knowing that the action \textit{mop\_floor} requires \textit{mop\_clean} and results in \textit{not (mop\_clean)} as shown in Listing \ref{lst:pddl_act}, which infers that one cannot mop the floor in another room continuously since the mop turns dirty after mopping the previous room.
 Thus, cleaning the mop before mopping the next room should be considered when decomposing the goal, as shown in Fig. \ref{fig:fig1}.